 ENGL2420.
 World Literature: The Ancient World to the Renaissance (3) ENGL2430.
 World Literature: The Enlightenment to the Modern Era (3) ENGL3410.
 Greek and Roman Classics (3) ENGL3420.
-Foreign Literature in Translation (3) Recommended:
+Foreign Literature in Translation (3) One English course (3) Recommended:

 One year of foreign language (same language) (8) ENGL2610.
 Introduction to Journalism (3); or, COMM2600.
 Introduction to Performance (3) English Second Teaching Field Emphasis Requirements: 24 credits of which 9 shall be above 2999 ENGL2122.
-English Grammar and Usage/Linguistics and History (3) ENGL3790.
-Teaching Language Arts and Writing Process in the Secondary School (3) Two courses selected from:
+English Grammar and Usage/Linguistics and History (3) EDUC/ENGL3010.
+Methods of Teaching English in Secondary Schools (3) Two courses selected from: